andreabonvini/Notes/Model_Identification/IdentificazioneDeiModelli.md

   $MA(\infty)$ processes are very general, they almost cover the class of stationary stochastic processes (i.e. apart from few exceptions, all *s.s.p* can be written as $MA(\infty)$ ).

-  However, $MA(\infty)​$ are difficult to handle since there are infinite coefficients and, moreover, the computation of the covariance function requires the computation of the sum of an infinite series (hard in general)
+  However, $MA(\infty)$ are difficult to handle since there are infinite coefficients and, moreover, the computation of the covariance function requires the computation of the sum of an infinite series (hard in general)

 - ***Si discuta a riguardo della conergenza asintotica (al tendere del numero di dati all'infinito) dei parametri dei modelli identificati mediante il metodo PEM (Prediction Error Minimization) nell'ipotesi che i processi d'ingresso e di uscita siano stazionari e generati da un sistema lineare.***